Historic Content Review Principles

-All 4 has more than 14,000 hours of content, spanning Channel 4’s 37 year history.
+Channel 4 has more than 14,000 hours of content available to stream, spanning Channel 4’s 40 year history.
 In that time, audience views and expectations have changed.
 Today some archive content may be seen as deeply offensive by some viewers in light of changing attitudes in society.

 We have therefore reviewed how we handle historic programmes in our archive and have drawn up a set of guiding principles for the review of this material.
 These are underpinned by the Ofcom principles regarding Harm and Offence.

 The aim of this review was to: